 - Concentrations serve to assist students in focusing on their area of passionate engagement throughout their degree program.
 In addition to core courses for the specific degree program and anchor courses that represent the Transformative Learning intent of Meridian’s curriculum, students select elective courses that align with their Meridian concentration, background, and career path.

-- The Meridian learning format (described below) offers a unique methodology for transformative graduate education.
-Students participate online and via onsite residencies, engaging their learning journey at Meridian in ways that work with their professional constraints, personal circumstances, and vision.
+- Meridian’s two learning formats (described below) offer a unique methodology for transformative graduate education.
+Students participate online and can also attend onsite residential intensives if they choose, engaging their learning journey at Meridian in ways that work with their professional constraints, personal circumstances, and vision.

 Meridian’s hybrid learning format combines online courses with onsite weeklong residential intensives.
 The hybrid learning format is designed to enable students to pursue their graduate education at a flexible pace, combining asynchronous coursework via the University’s custom social learning platform, Pivot, live course video calls with faculty, synchronous student community engagement, and one-week residential intensives.
 By combining innovative online education methodologies with rich video calls and deep residential connections, the hybrid format enables students to contribute locally and perceive globally.